LeoKuhorev/102-lab01/readme.md

 - **_.(dot)_** - current directory (./Documents = Documents);
 - **_..(dotdot)_** - parent directory (../../ will bring you 2 directories above the one you're in).

-If you need to use path that contains spaces use quotes ' or " (cd 'Holiday Photos') or escape character (cd Holiday\ Photos)
+If you need to use path that contains spaces use quotes ' or " (cd 'Holiday Photos') or escape character (cd Holiday\ Photos).
+Hidden files or directories start with **"."**(full stop).
+For example: .file.txt

 <a href="#contents">go back to contents </a>